sutra-dev/sutra-examples/README.md

 - **SUTRA-LIGHT**: Designed for conversation, summarization, and other tasks in 50+ languages.
 Highly efficient and optimized for ultra-low latency applications.
 - **SUTRA-PRO**: Our best performant model adept at executing instructions in 50+ languages for conversational use cases and complex tasks.
-- **SUTRA-ONLINE**: An internet-connected model that can use knowledge from the internet to provide up-to-date and factual responses.

 ## Repository Structure